Biosystems-Analytics-Lab/shellcast/docs/ANALYSIS.md

 `config.ini` file should be updated whenever a change occurs in the fields, data names, or areas of interest.

 ### 4.5 Download and Compile Wgrib2

 Wgrib2 is used to crop CONUS PQPF data according to the area of interest.

 Download the application on [here](https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2) and follow [these instructions](https://www.ftp.cpc.ncep.noaa.gov/wd51we/wgrib2/INSTALLING).
 For Mac user, this website [theweatherguy blog](https://theweatherguy.net/blog/how-to-install-and-compile-wgrib2-on-macos-monterey-ventura/) might help.
-It is necessary to install the gcc/gfortran compilers for Wgrib2 compilation.
+It is necessary to install the gcc/gfortran compilers for Wgrib2 before the compilation.
 You can download `gcc` using Homebrew on Mac by running `brew install gcc`.
 It contains gcc, g++, gfortran, etc.
 If you are new to compiling software, you might find the following resources helpful:
   * https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/
   * https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/compile_questions.html